bencwallace/toh/README.md

 the left.
 Select the top disk of a peg by pressing on the corresponding number on your keyboard.
 Release selected disk similarly.
 To view the solution, press Enter; then press any key to step through the solution.
 Press Esc to quit.

+This Jack program is a good example of how the Hack platform and Jack compiler can handle object-oriented code involving simple recursive algorithms and common data structures (stacks and queues) as well as simple graphics manipulations.

 <table style="width:100%">
 	<!-- Images -->
 	<tr><td><img src="images/toh1.png" style="width:100%" /></td></tr>